 Can AirPlay products be upgraded to support AirPlay 2?

 For some products, there will be a software update to update existing AirPlay speakers to AirPlay 2.

-Libratone has announced an update will be available later this year to its Zipp line, but not for its AirPlay-connected Diva soundbar or older products.
+Libratone has announced an update will be available later this year to its Zipp line, but not for its AirPlay-connected Diva soundbar or some other older products.

-A post in Bose's community forum says it is "actively collecting information to answer inquiries about Airplay 2 and Homekit.
+A post on Bose's community forum says it is "actively collecting information to answer inquiries about AirPlay 2 and HomeKit.
 Please stay tuned for more info."

 It seems likely your existing hardware will require an update, and we'll let you know when we have more details about which products will be affected.

 The main competitor to AirPlay 2 is Bluetooth, especially if Bluetooth 5 offers single-source-to-multiple-devices functionality.

 However, the newly announced iPhone 8, 8 Plus and iPhone X all support Bluetooth 5.
 It likely won't rival AirPlay 2's multi-rooming skills, but it's nice to have both streaming choices in the new handsets.

 Then there's Google's Chromecast technology.
 If you’re using a Chromecast Audio stick or a Chromecast video device, you can stream content from iOS and Android products to your hi-fi devices.
 Some products also have Chromecast built-in, so you won't need an external Chromecast device.

 While it works slightly differently from AirPlay - your phone or tablet acting as a remote while the speaker plays the file from the Internet, rather than the audio being sent over the Internet from your smartphone - there are third-party applications that will let you Chromecast local audio from your phone to the speaker.